zzzprojects/docs/learndapper.com/pages/dapper-query/selecting-multiple-rows.md

 ---
 title: Dapper Query, QueryAsync
-description: The Dapper Query and QueryAsync methods are used to select data from your database and return a list of objects or strongly typed types.
+description: The Dapper Query and QueryAsync methods are used to select data from your database and return a list of objects or strongly typed objects.
 canonical: /dapper-query/selecting-multiple-rows
 status: Published
-lastmod: 2024-10-17
+lastmod: 2025-06-15
 ---

 # Querying Multiple Rows With Dapper